asce1001/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/story_template.md

 By following this template, you can create user stories that are structured and easy to understand.
 To make the user story even more effective, you can add acceptance criteria that specify the requirements that must be met to consider the user story complete.
 Here's an example of a user story with acceptance criteria:

 i.
-"As a user, I want to view the privacy policy for the website along with what alla data the website might collect."
+"As a user, I want to view the privacy policy for the website along with what all data the website might collect."

 Acceptance Criteria:

 1. Draft a privacy policies with all the relevant information.
-2. Create a tab of privacy policy where in a user can read it
+2. Create a tab of privacy policy where in a user can read it.

 ii.
 "As a Developer, I want to comply with legal requirements for the website creation adn its management"